Efforts underway to revitalize downtown Weslaco

 French's Service and Repair has been in a Weslaco downtown building since 1979.

-"This is an old building," French's Service and Repair owners Kendall and Dennis Hill said.
+"This is an old building," French's Service and Repair owner Kendall Hill said.
 "It requires a lot of upkeep and it can get expensive for a small business like ours."

-The building, like others in the downtown area, date back to about the 1940's.
+The building, like others in the downtown area, dates back to about the 1940's.

 "There's some that have quite a bit of issues," manager of Retail Recruitment and Commercial Real Estate of Weslaco EDC Maria Cisneros said.
 "Like I said, plumbing and electrical is one of the major ones that needs a lot of updating."

-The Weslaco EDC is looking to help, they are offering business owners grants to help pay for improvements that business owners know can be expensive.
+The Weslaco EDC is looking to help and are offering business owners grants to help pay for improvements that business owners know can be expensive.

 "We're having a new roof put on right now because of the flooding that we've had in the past five years and all of the rainfall," Hill said.
 "It was just wearing out and it was necessary to replace it."